 After more than thirteen years running a private discussion forum, I moved my community over to a Facebook Group in early 2017.
-I call it Business is Better Together.
-At the time of answering this question, I have just shy of 600 members.
+I call it Love People + Make Money.
+At the time of first answering the question, how do you grow a facebook group, I was just shy of 600 members.
+I now have 1,200+ members.
 Growth has been steady and engagement has been quite good.

 I've observed some other new Facebook Groups growing faster and I'll admit, I get a little green with envy!
 I remind myself in moments like that how important it is to build a targeted community – having a smaller group of my perfect target market is better than aiming for high numbers alone.

 If you want to know how to make your Facebook Group grow, you'll want to start by identifying a clear purpose for the community.

 Answer this: What need do you plan to meet for people & what will they experience as a member?
 People like to join groups that fulfill a need they have, whether that is to learn or feel a warm sense of belonging.

 What Will You Call Your New Facebook Group?

 The name you choose for your group is important and so is the description.
 It's the first thing potential members see.
 I don't know about you, but I'm not terribly attracted to Facebook Groups named for the group host.
 I'm intrigued by groups named for the culture or purpose of the community.